When we arrived in Riverrun, we were greeted by Brynden and Edmure Tully. "No Lysa?" I asked Robb quietly.

-"If by finer you mean botching the easiest command Robb could have given him and causing us much more trouble than we needed, then yes, we have been acquainted."
+"If by finer, you mean botching the easiest command Robb could have given him.
+Which caused us much more trouble than we needed.
+Then yes, we have been acquainted."

 "You haven't changed in the slightest."
 He patted me on the shoulder.
 "We should follow the others to the river."
-I nodded and we joined the others on the walk to the river where we would send Hoster's body downstream, as per Tully funeral customs.
+We joined the others on the walk to the river, where we would send Hoster's body downstream.

 She nodded and let me lead her back into the castle.
 "You should go with Robb, talk to Edmure about battle plans," she said calmly.

 "Robb can handle a bit of planning without me.
 You need someone right now," I told her.
 We went up to her old room.

 "I should have brought you and the other children here to visit years ago," she said.

 "It's beautiful," I said.
 She sat in the window and I joined her.

 "Out of all the children, you were my father's favorite.
 He thought you were tougher than Robb and smarter than Sansa.
 Arya was very young and Bran and Rickon weren't born yet, the last time he visited Winterfell.
 He was pleased Eddard and decided to marry you to Robb, he knew you would be important.
 He was always right."

 "Sansa is smart," I admitted.
 "Whether I'm smarter, I don't know, but she does deserve some credit."

 "Arya did, I helped teach her how to fight."
 Cat shook her head, still disapproving even after all this time.